kokkos/kokkos/doc/TuningDesign.md

 All of our function pointer initialization and all that mess now go into Kokkos_Profiling.[cpp/hpp], all the types are in the Interface files.
 The interface files will be shared with kokkos/kokkos-tools.

-In terms of build changes, we now install the above .h file, and have a KOKKOS_ENABLE_TUNING option that will be separable from KOKKOS_ENABLE_PROFILING
+In terms of build changes, we now install the above .h file, and have a KOKKOS_ENABLE_TUNING option